Homer Woodson Hargiss: Option pass

-Oregon State
+Oregon Agricultural College

-Hargiss was the head football, basketball, and track coach at Oregon State University from 1918 to 1919.
+Hargiss was the head football, basketball, and track coach at Oregon Agricultural College (today's Oregon State University) from 1918 to 1919.
 During his tenure there, he compiled a 6–8–1 record.
-From 1918–1920 he also coached the Oregon State Beavers basketball team.
+In 1918-19 and 1919-20 he also coached the OAC Aggies basketball team.

 Emporia State

-Hargiss was the ninth and twelfth head football coach for Emporia State University (called Kansas Normal School at the time) in Emporia, Kansas and he held that position for twelve seasons, from 1914 until 1917 and then returning from 1920 until 1927.
+Hargiss was the ninth and twelfth head football coach for Kansas State Teachers College in Emporia, Kansas and he held that position for twelve seasons, from 1914 until 1917 and then returning from 1920 until 1927.
 His overall coaching record at Emporia State was 61–23–11.
-This ranks him third at Emporia State in terms of total wins and first at Emporia State in terms of winning percentage.
+This ranks him third at Emporia State in terms of total wins and first in terms of winning percentage.

 In the 1920 game against Washburn University under coach Dwight Ream, Emporia State fullback Jack Reeves sustained a neck injury that resulted in his death.
 The 1922 season also saw the loss of player Don Davis (it is not known if Davis died from play or natural causes).

 While at Kansas Normal, Hargiss coached the 1926 team to an undefeated season and outscored their opponents 144 to 3.
 The closest game of the season was a 6–0 battle against Hargiss's former team, the College of Emporia.